Home Blog AMT in 2026: Who's Still Affected and How to Plan Around It

 The Bottom Line

 The AMT remains a significant planning consideration for Bay Area taxpayers, especially those with equity compensation.
-Whether the TCJA provisions continue or sunset, understanding how the AMT interacts with your specific financial situation is essential for minimizing your overall tax burden.
+The OBBBA of 2025 removed the sunset uncertainty that previously made multi-year planning difficult, but the underlying mechanics of ISO exercises, SALT disallowances, and phase-out thresholds are unchanged.
+Understanding how the AMT interacts with your specific financial situation is essential for minimizing your overall tax burden.

 At Silicon Valley Tax, AMT planning is a core part of our equity compensation advisory services.
 We run detailed projections for every client with ISOs, model the impact of various exercise scenarios, and develop multi-year strategies to optimize the interplay between regular tax and AMT.
 If you are concerned about AMT exposure, schedule a consultation and let us build a plan tailored to your situation.